New York BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 Looking to bet on a game today but don't know where to start?
 Consider some of the most common betting types, such as the moneyline, spread, and over/under.
 A moneyline bet means that you think the team you bet on will win, simple as that!
 And if they do, and you bet $10 with odds of -110, you'd get $19 back.

-Although it can be a tad more complicated, betting against the point spread can provide a bigger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.
+Although it can be a little more complicated, betting against the spread can provide a better payout in certain situations.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.

-Looking for an easier way to bet on a game?
-Try wagering on the over/under (or point total).
-Simply pick whether you believe the combined score of both teams at the end of the contest will be higher or lower than the over/under.
-That's all there is to it.
-If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.
+A simpler way to bet is to wager on a game's over/under (or point total).
+All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the conclusion of the contest.
+It's that simple.
+As an example, let's say you bet $10 on the over (with odds of -110).
+If you pick correctly, you'd get back $19.

 - League: NFL